2i-Git/career-changers-site/content/sections/5-Github.en.md

 #### Git

 Git command line (cli) comes preinstalled on most Mac and Linux devices, to check if it is installed, type `git version` into your “Terminal” if on Mac, or “Command Prompt or Git Bash” on Windows.
 If it is not installed simply search for “Git” on your search browser and find the downloads page, or enter https://git-scm.com/downloads into the URL.

-[screenshot 2]
+It is recommended that you install Git Bash and Git Credential Manager to make authenticating Git and Github easier.

 From the official Git website, click the download for your respective operating system.
 Follow the same setup steps as VSCode from there.